Nuwa: A Quantum Circuit Transpiler Based on a Finite-Horizon Heuristic for Placement and Routing: Description of Our Algorithm

 If no executable gates are found, the algorithm finds a number of edges to insert \SWAP gates along such that the qubits involved in non-executable gates are swapped to adjacent vertices, rendering them executable.
 Since \SWAP gates can be inserted on any edge in the coupling graph, we need to determine which edge would be the best next choice.

-An edge $e= (u, v) \in E$ in the coupling graph is a good choice if it results in fewer future \SWAP gates according to our routing algorithm.
-We determine such an edge using its \emph{edge score}, which we define as follows.
+An edge $e= \{q_1, q_2\} \in E$ in the coupling graph is a good choice if it results in fewer future \SWAP gates according to our routing algorithm.
+We determine such an edge using its \emph{edge score}, which we define as a summation of two terms